ds2010/pyStoNED/doc/sphinx/examples/StoNED/mom.rst

     \end{align*}

-Note that the third moment :math:`M_3` (which measures the skewness of the distribution) only depends on the standard deviation parameter σu of the inefficiency distribution.
+Note that the third moment :math:`M_3` (which measures the skewness of the distribution) only depends on the standard deviation parameter :math:`\sigma_u` of the inefficiency distribution.
 Thus, given the estimated :math:`\hat{M}_3` (which should be positive in the case of a cost frontier), we can estimate :math:`\sigma_u` and :math:`\sigma_v` by